African Women Shaping Africa’s Water Future: Leadership, Governance, Financing, and Partnerships for the Africa Water Vision 2063

 Africa Water Policy Moment: Converging Programmes, Fragmented Delivery

 Africa is experiencing one of its most significant water policy moments in decades.
-In February 2026, African leaders adopted the Africa Union’s (AU) Water Vision 2063 and Policy, alongside the declaration of 2026 as the Year of Water and Sanitation.
-This vision recognizes water and sanitation not only as a social service, but also as catalysts for economic growth, food security, and climate resilience, calling on African governments to “position water as a strategic asset for industrialisation, agriculture and energy, and an indispensable enabler of primary national development objectives.”
+In February 2026, African leaders adopted the African Union’s (AU) Water Vision 2063 and Policy, alongside the declaration of 2026 as the Year of Water and Sanitation.
+This vision recognizes water and sanitation not only as a social service, but also as catalysts for economic growth, food security, and climate resilience, calling on African governments to “position water as a strategic asset for industrialization, agriculture and energy, and an indispensable enabler of primary national development objectives.”

 Within weeks of the AU declaration, the World Bank Group launched the Water Forward Initiative at its Spring Meetings in April 2026.
 The initiative aims to ‘make water systems investable, scalable, and capable of supporting prosperity at scale’.
 As World Bank Group President Ajay Banga put it, “Water is foundational to how economies function.
 When water systems work, farmers produce, businesses operate, and cities attract investment.”